danielharrell/SumLect2015/Lost_Idea_LA.md

 most striking to mePerhaps save last bit of quote above for later.
 (From here, mention the economy as an external force, then quote from 50th Anniversary Conference.
-Then start with fact that liberal arts is forgotten, jetissoned by our website (because of economy), not found in accounts even of Nelson.
-Note lip-service paid to "liberal arts" in 50th annivesary anonuncement. who seemed happily not following the rule not to mention liberal education.)
+Then start with fact that liberal arts is forgotten, jettisoned by our website (because of economy), not found in accounts even of Nelson.
+Note lip-service paid to "liberal arts" in 50th anniversary announcement   announcement. who seemed happily not following the rule not to mention liberal education.)
 Ka series of headlines, in effect, . as a suggestion, or hypothesis.
 To explain what I mean by it, consider a [recent